julianbarg/CV/cv.md

 ---

 ::: {custom-style="Bibliography"}

+Montgomery, A.W., Lyon, T.P. & Barg, J. (forthcoming) No End in Sight?
+A Greenwashing Review and Research Agenda. *Accepted for publication* at *Organization & Environment*.

 Zbaracki, M. J., Watkiss, L., McAlpine, C., & Barg, J. (2021).
 Truth, Beauty, and Justice in Models of Social Action.
 In C. M. Beckman (Ed.), *Research in the Sociology of Organizations* (pp. 159–177).
 Bingley: Emerald Publishing Limited. <https://doi.org/10.1108/S0733-558X20210000076007>\